Skip to main content

 Cloud-native Developments

-As the customers, vendors, and agencies using Ed-Fi have continued to look towards leveraging the latest cloud-native offerings, the Ed-Fi Alliance is helping to pave the way.
+As the customers, EdTech companies, and agencies using Ed-Fi have continued to look towards leveraging the latest cloud-native offerings, the Ed-Fi Alliance is helping to pave the way.
 An example is Project Meadowlark, a research project sponsored by the Ed-Fi Alliance recently undertaken to answer questions about what a cloud-native Ed-Fi API should look like.
 Again, this is an opportunity for vendors with solid backgrounds in cloud-centric architecture to develop services that can add value to those implementations.

 At Unicon, we can help you with the implementation of Ed-Fi data standards to ensure your solutions meet the interoperability needs of your clients.
 Unicon is active in both core Ed-Fi development as well as helping move forward state-wide initiatives.
 Data standards and alignment are important to ensure your products and services are positioned for the future.